 There’s a reason why the first North American stop of the World Cup has been held in Lake Louise in the past around Thanksgiving.
 Normally open by the first week of November, that’s thanks in part to extensive snowmaking and its northerly location where storms usually gift them with a decent snowpack.
 Regardless of how much terrain is open, just the absolute beauty of the Canadian Rockies is well worth the visit ANY time of year.

-Although not as good a start as other years, the Ski Big 3 are still doing well and all three resorts are open.
-Lake Louise has five lifts accessing eight trails while Banff Sunshine has twenty runs open.
+Due to how cold it stays in the great white North, the Ski Big 3 are doing well and all three resorts are open.
+Lake Louise has ten lifts accessing forty six trails which includes both the backside AND frontside.
+And Banff Sunshine has a whopping seventy two runs open!

 Pros: